Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 }
 ```

-In this response payload, you are interested in `id` of the "Project Files" top folder.
+In this response payload, you are interested in the `id` of the "Project Files" top folder.

 ### 4. Show the content of the folder and identify the needed item